bob1de/pwcrypt/README.md

 Subcommands:
   init
-    initialize a new data store (PWC_STORE must be absent or empty) mount (default)
-    mount an existing data store and start a shell in the mountpoint directory passwd
+    initialize a new data store (PWC_STORE must be absent or empty) mount (default for when no subcommand is given) mount an existing data store and start a shell in the mountpoint directory passwd
     change password of an existing data store

 Environment Variables:
-  PWC_GCFS_INIT_OPTS (default: '-devrandom -scryptn 19')
+  PWC_GCFS_INIT_OPTS (default: 'devrandom,scryptn=19')
-    extra options to pass to gocryptfs when using the init subcommand to create a data store
-  PWC_GCFS_MOUNT_OPTS (default: '')
+    value of gocryptfs -o option when using the init subcommand PWC_GCFS_MOUNT_OPTS (default: '')
-    extra options to pass to gocryptfs when using the mount subcommand PWC_MOUNTPOINT
+    value of gocryptfs -o option when using the mount subcommand PWC_MOUNTPOINT
     if set, the mount subcommand will mount the data store to this directory rather than creating a temporary one